zenmetsu/docker_factorio_server/README.md

 **Server is listed in the in-game server browser, but users can't connect**

-Run Docker with the `--userland-proxy=false` option.
-The source UDP port is changed by docker-proxy when the server pings "pingpong" servers.
+By default, Docker routes outgoing traffic through a proxy.
+The source UDP port is changed by the proxy so the server list detects the wrong port.
 See [Incorrect port detected for docker hosted server](https://forums.factorio.com/viewtopic.php?f=49&t=35255).

+To fix this problem, start the Docker service with the `--userland-proxy=false` switch to prevent it from using a proxy.
+This is typically done by appending the switch to the `DOCKER_OPTS` variable or adding it to the end of `ExecStart` in the systemd service definition.
+The location of these files varies by OS.

 # Credits